nfugal/natefugal.tech-website/src/posts/homenetwork.md

 My network serves a couple of desktop computers, a few laptops, a handful of phones & tablets, smattering of IoT devices, a sprinkling of single board computers, & a modest 3 node Kubernetes (K8s) cluster [A short digression, Kubernetes is often shortened to K8s, 8 representing the 8 letters in between the K and s in Kubernetes.
 Digression done.
 See I told you it would be short].
 Connecting it all together and to the larger internet I have a 26U rack.
 In the rack I have a pfSense firewall, a 48 port gigabit Brocade switch, an 8 port multi-gig Netgear switch, and for storage, a lovely 24-bay SuperMicro server running FreeNAS.
 Most of my infrastructure I acquired 2nd hand, but it still runs great and is fun to tinker with (The HDDs in my FreeNAS box were all new when I purchased them).

-A diagram of my physcial network looks something like this:
+A diagram of my physical network looks something like this:

 ![Network Diagram](../images/networkdiagram.png)